pyeventsourcing/eventsourcing/README.md

     state = Column(Text())
 ```

-Then redefine the application class to use the alternative persistence model.
+Then redefine the application class to use the two new classes.

 ```python
 class Application(object):